 The Dublin Well Woman Centre is governed by a Board of Directors, which has strategic oversight of Well Woman.
 The Board sets our direction and priorities, and ensures the organisation is effective and accountable.
 Board members give their time voluntarily and are not remunerated.
 The Chief Executive, Alison Begas, reports to the Board, and runs the organisation on a day-to-day basis.

 The Board meets eight times during the year, and meetings focus on the overall purpose and direction of the Dublin Well Woman Centre, ensuring the charity is financially sound, and scrutinising progress reports from the Chief Executive and Medical Director.
-There is also a Finance Committee which comprises of the Chairwoman, a Finance Accountant, the Chief Executive and Finance Manager, who meet regularly through the year, and report to the Board of Directors.
-The Dublin Well Woman Centre is a limited company, and has charitable status (CHY6123).
+There is also a Finance Committee which comprises of the Chairwoman, two Finance Accountants, the Chief Executive and Finance Manager, who meet regularly through the year, and report to the Board of Directors.
+The Dublin Well Woman Centre is a company limited by guarantee, and has charitable status (CHY6123).
 The Dublin Well Woman Centre is registered with the Charities Regulatory Authority (Registration Number 20010355).

-Nearly 50% of Well Woman’s annual revenue comes in the form of three different Service Level Agreements with the HSE – these are for our medical card service in Coolock, for crisis pregnancy-related counselling and medical services, and for provision of free cervical smear tests.
+Approximately 30% of Well Woman’s annual revenue comes in the form of two different Section 39 Service Level Agreements with the HSE – these are for our medical card service in Coolock, and for crisis pregnancy-related counselling and medical services.
+We are registered smear-takers in CervicalCheck, the national cervical screening programme, which provides women aged 25 – 60 with regular, free smear tests.
 We comply with standards and reporting requirements in all our funding.
 In addition to this, we charge for provision of healthcare services to women and men in our three clinics.
 We keep our charges under constant review.
 Our aim is that our services remain at the cutting edge of women’s health in primary care, that they are delivered with excellence and integrity, and that they are affordable.
 We do not currently engage in fundraising.

-Along with most other charities and businesses, and in the years immediately following the economic crash of 2008, the Dublin Well Woman Centre saw a steady decline in regular government grants and service fees, along with a decrease in the ability of individuals to pay for services.
+Along with most other charities and businesses, and in the years immediately following the economic crash of 2008, the Dublin Well Woman Centre saw a steady decline in government funding and service fees, along with a decrease in the ability of individuals to pay for services.

 After initially restructuring our clinics during 2010–11, along with a small number of redundancies, we implemented pay cuts of 6–9% in January 2012.
 This was necessary to ensure we could continue to provide services.
-No pay raises have applied since 2009.
+A partial restoration (66%) of the pay-cut was applied in 2017.
 We have also cut overhead costs where possible – a process which is ongoing.

 In early 2015 we embarked on a more significant restructuring of our clinic opening hours.
 We also moved to having one Operations Manager overseeing the three clinics.
 These steps have ensured that we can continue to provide our important healthcare services to women.
 This strong approach to our finances by senior management and the Board’s Finance Committee has ensured that Well Woman remained open during a challenging period.